Bortronx/AnimaPaper/README.md

 - Depending on the video quality (HD / FullHD, 30FPS/60FPS, Codec used) The CPU usage may vary, from almost nothing with a low video quality, 30FPS to high usage with FullHD/4K + 60FPS.
 Memory usage should be video size + app size
 - Load and play most video files like a Live Wallpaper (Looping)
 - Can Minimize to Tray
+- Make a config file to load and play the last video on launch (idea: https://www.reddit.com/user/Hi_ItsPaul)
 - Multiple Monitor support (Maybe ? need some test, I have only 1, coding blindly)
 - Can enable / disable sound while playing and change volume
 - WiP different video on each monitor NOT FULLY IMPLEMENTED Basically the UI and some controls are here but not working, may crash if you try.